Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Additional Experimental Results

 \subsection{Effect of $M$ and $efC$}

 We vary parameters $M$ and $efC$ and plot the QPS-recall in Fig.~\ref{fig:effect_of_m_efc_qps}.
-Larger $M$ and $efC$ value result in faster query processing speed, and the advantage is more remarkable when users require high recall values.
+Larger values of $M$ and $efC$ result in faster query processing speed, and the advantage is more remarkable when users require high recall values.
 As shown in Fig.~\ref{fig:effect_of_m_efc_index}, increasing $M$ and $efC$ generally leads to more indexing time as well as larger memory footprint.
 This is expected, because they control the out-degree and the number of nodes visited for each insertion.
 The only exception is DataCompDr, where a larger $M$ does not necessarily mean a slower indexing speed.
 This is because the search speed for each inserted vector is accelerated despite a larger out-degree.
+In general, we suggest using $efC \geq 800$ for fast search and $efC \leq 200$ for fast indexing and small memory footprint, while $efC = 400$ strikes a balance. $M$ is suggested to be $32$ or $64$.